JeroenMols/jeroenmols.github.io/hugo-code/content/blog/006-wagongit/index.md

 ---
 title: Git as a secure private Maven repository
 published: true
-header:
-  teaser: img/blog/wagongit/wagongit.png
-  imgcredit: Screenshot by Jeroen Mols
 tags:
 - android
 - maven
 - bitbucket
 date: '2016-02-05'
 slug: wagongit
+featureimagecaption: Screenshot by Jeroen Mols
 ---

 As my previous blogposts already covered how to set up a private Maven repository, you might wonder "Why again a Maven blogpost?".
 Well that's a fair question and the answer is twofold: